 PCB Manufacturing Process

-The process of manufacturing a PCB is a complex one that starts with designing of the PCBs.
-There should be an elaborate plan depending on the job the PCB is to perform.
+PCB Manufacturing is a complex process that starts with the design of the PCBs.
 Designers use programs such as extended Gerber to create a layout.
 The software encodes the required information including the components notation and copper tracking layers.
-The PCB design is then forwarded to the fabrication house to be built.
-Once the PCB schematic files are out, the manufacturer conducts A DMF check and prints the file.
-This is done using a plotter, which makes PCBs files.
+The PCB design is then forwarded to the manufacturing company.
+Following a DMF check, the PCB schematic is printed on a film using a plotter.
 The films are then used to image the PCBs.
-Once the film is ready, the manufacturer prepares to make the actual PCB which comprises of a laminate board.
+Once the film is ready, the manufacturer prepares to make the actual PCB which comprises a laminate board.
 This is the body that will receive the copper that will structure the PCB.

 After drilling the holes, plating is done to fuse the different layers together this is done by using chemical deposition.
 A layer of photoresist is then applied on the panel.
 The board will then be passed through an oven to cure the solder mask.
 It is then chemically plated with gold and silver before electrical tests are performed to confirm its functionality.